Counting $2 \times 2$ integer matrices with a given determinant: Introduction

 One can naturally interpret $\mathcal{D}_h$ as the set of $2\times 2$ integer matrices with determinant $h$.
 There are various classical questions in analytic number theory that concern counting elements of $\cD_h$ in expanding regions.
-For instance, define for every integer $N \geq 1$ the quantity
+For instance, writing $\cB(N)$ to be the ball of radius $N$ in $\mathbb{R}^4$ for every $N \in \mathbb{N}$, we can define